nlaurance/elixirlocalized/trunk/README.txt

-by Isaac Csandl, borrowing a bit from Jonathan LaCour's acts_as_versioned. modified by Graham Higgins rewritten for elixir 0.7 by Nicolas Laurance
+by Isaac Csandl, borrowing a bit from Jonathan LaCour's acts_as_versioned. modified by Graham Higgins rewritten for elixir 0.7 by Nicolas Laurance with contibutions of Yannick Bréhon.

 =========
 Localized